-There are multiple ways to change user password in Windows 10 PC, especially when its password of some other user.
+There are multiple ways to change another user password in Windows 10 PC, especially when its password of some other user.
 We show you how to change Local User Account password using an Administrator account in Windows 10, using:

 - Control Panel